1. introduction

 It does not replace a medical examination, diagnosis or treatment.

-All frequencies and information mentioned here are for general information purposes only and should not be understood as a promise of healing.
+All frequencies and notes mentioned here are for general information only.
+Information and must not be understood as a promise of salvation.

 Patients should always consult qualified doctors or therapists before using alternative methods or changing treatments.